 In 1906, a white woman was brutally raped in Chattanooga, Tennessee.
 Ed Johnson, a black man, was working at his restaurant job when the attack happened but was arrested and charged with the crime.
 When his lawyers appealed to the Supreme Court for a stay of execution and that stay was granted, local folks, led by officials, took the law into their own hands.
 In a history-changing move, the lynch mob faced federal legal repercussions.
 Ed Johnson cleared of the rape charges 100 years later.
 You can read the review of a “Contempt of Court” here.

-It’s the mid-80s in New York and Michael Gregoretti is a junior copywriter at an ad agency working on a campaign for aerosol butter.
-He hates his boss and is taking stock as he closes in on his 30th birthday.
+In A Fool Among Fools by John Terracuso, it’s the mid-1980s in New York and Michael Gregoretti is a junior copywriter at an ad agency working on a campaign for aerosol butter.
+He hates his boss and is taking stock as he closes in on his thirtieth birthday.
 With good friends to keep him sane and a new relationship with a dashing southern gentleman married to his work for excitement, can Michael make life in the big city work or is it time to focus on his own creative ambitions?

 Interview with Paulette Mahurin—author of The Persecution of Mildred Dunlap